AlejandRicau/Group-14-Final-Project/README.md

 # Steam Tunnels Defense

 A procedural Tower Defense game set in the steam tunnels underneath UT Austin.
-Built with **Python** and the **Arcade** library, featuring custom GLSL shaders for atmospheric lighting, procedural audio, and particle effects.
+Built with **Python** and the **Arcade** library, featuring custom GLSL shaders for atmospheric lighting, and particle effects.

 ![Game Screenshot](assets/images/screenshot.png)